In Phoenix, emergency room doctors confront the dangers of extreme heat

 For four out of five people on the planet, climate change made July, the globe’s hottest month on record, even hotter.
 And in the United States, nowhere has been more consistently hot this summer than Phoenix, which endured 31 consecutive days at 110 degrees Fahrenheit or above — the hottest month, on average, in any U.S. city on record.
 For 16 days, nighttime temperatures in the metropolis of 1.6 million people didn’t dip below 90 degrees, a telltale sign of climate change.

 Extreme heat comes with serious public health consequences.
 Heat causes more deaths in America than any other weather-associated hazard.
-More than 11,000 people have died from heat since 1979 and that’s almost certainly an underestimate.
-Officials suspect seven people may have died due to heat in the Southwest’s state and national parks this summer — an unusually high number for June and July.
+More than 11,000 people have died from heat since 1979, which is almost certainly an underestimate.
+Officials suspect seven people may have died due to heat in state and national parks in the Southwest this summer — an unusually high number for June and July.

 All summer, Kara Geren and Frank Lovecchio, two emergency medicine physicians in Phoenix, have noticed that no matter what a patient comes in for — whether it’s chest pain or a chronic health condition such as diabetes — they also likely need fluids.
 “What surprised us is, even people that came in for completely unrelated things are dehydrated,” said Geren, who works at Valleywise Health Medical Center in central Phoenix.
 “It’s just so hard to stay hydrated.”